mrgleam/brag-documents/README.md

 [comment]: # (* If it's getting towards the end of the year, maybe start writing down what might be the goals for next year.)

+* I want to learn Haskell (Haskell Programming from First Principles)

 ## Projects

 ### [Gleam](https://github.com/gleam-lang/gleam) is a friendly language for building type-safe, scalable systems! ✨